jisaacks/GitGutter/README.md

 "git_binary": {
   "default": "",
   "linux": "/usr/bin/git",
+  "osx":  "/usr/bin/git",
   "windows": "C:/Program Files/Git/cmd/git.exe"
 }
 ```

-It is valid to use environment variables in the setting value, and they will be expanded appropriately.
+👉 It is valid to use environment variables in the setting value, and they will be expanded appropriately.

-In a POSIX environment you can run `which git` to find the path to git if it is in your path.
+👉 In a POSIX environment you can run `which git` to find the path to git if it is in your path.
 On Windows, you can use `where git` to do the equivalent.

 #### Git Environment Variables